 Details of the enhanced service for minor surgery.

-A summary of what is involved in the out of area registration ES for England.
+A summary of what is involved in the extended hours health check scheme ES for England.

 Changes to funding for 2017/18.

 Accountant Laurence Slavin provides advice to PMS practices facing a reduction in funding in the wake of their PMS review.

 It is essential to highlight the difference your services make to patients and outcomes, supported by strong evidence, writes Dr Anita Sharma.

 NHS England announced on Monday that local areas teams should begin a review of all the PMS contracts under their supervision, and that review must be completed by 31 March 2016.